Kong/kong/README.md

 Kong has been built with the following leading principles:

-* **High Performance**: Sub-millisecond processing latency to support mission critical use cases and high throughput.
+* **High Performance**: Sub-millisecond processing latency to support
+* mission-critical use cases and high throughput.
 * **Extensibility**: With a pluggable architecture to extend Kong in Lua or GoLang with Kong's Plugin SDK.
-* **Portability**: To run on every platform, every cloud and to natively support Kubernetes via our modern Ingress Controller.
+* **Portability**: To run on every platform, every cloud, and to natively support Kubernetes via our modern Ingress Controller.

 ## Features